TheThingSystem/steward/nodewiki/Developer/Things/01_ThingProtocol.md

         // other results, if any, go here...
       }
     }

+__Note that if an implementation does not send an update for a thing at least every 60 seconds, then the steward will automatically change the thing's status to 'absent'.__

 ### Observe and Report Events
 The _observe_ message is sent by the steward to the implementation to ask it to observe one or more events: